EIU Local Scholars Program

 This cost is estimated as the 3-year average of tuition & fees for a student taking 15 credit hours, as indicated on the student's financial aid award letter.
 The student's actual costs may be slightly more or less than this estimate.

 Room and board, course-specific fees such as laboratory fees, study abroad fees, the new student program fee, and indirect expenses like supplies and travel.

 In general, the amount you receive from EIU Local Scholars will not exceed the cost of your tuition and required fees.
-So if you later receive other awards that partially cover these costs, your EIU Local Scholars award will be reduced accordingly for the first year of your award.
+So if you later receive other awards that partially cover these costs, your EIU Local Scholars award will be reduced accordingly for the first year of your award through the 10th day of class (Census Policy).
 Your renewal award amount will never be less than your initial award unless it exceeds the annual cost of attendance in combination with other awards.

-If you receive awards that fully cover your tuition and required fees for the first year of your award, your EIU Local Scholars award will be canceled.
+If you receive scholarships or other awards that fully cover your tuition and required fees budget for the first year of your award, your EIU Promise award will be canceled.
 Examples of such awards include the Pemberton Presidential Scholars Award, the Children of Deceased Employees Waiver, DCFS, DORS, or the ISAC Illinois Special Education Teacher Tuition Waiver (SETTW) Program.
 In some circumstances, your full tuition and fees could also be covered in combination with the State of Illinois MAP grant, but exceptions may apply because of the differences in these waiver programs.